MEET THE TEAM

 Elana Giulia Abbiatici

-Co-founder of B&W-Black & White and Nation25.
-Art historian, author and curator of contemporary art, she focuses her research on artistic experimentation that reflects the relationship between techno-capitalism and life, and the effect that globalization, Web 2.0., Migration, climate change are having on individual, collective identities and the spaces we inhabit.
-She carries out her study of sound and music in contemporary art through a column on Arshake.com.
+Co-founder of B&W-Black&White and Nation25.
+Art historian, author and curator of contemporary art, she focuses her curatorial research on artistic experimentation that reflects the relationship between techno-capitalism and life, with attention to the implications that globalization, Web 2.0., Migration, climate change are having on individual, collective identities and the spaces we inhabit.
+She continues the study of sound and music in contemporary art through a column on Arshake.com.

 Member and Cultural Mediator